Safety, Hope, Change

 It is these experiences over time that can:

-‘produce profound and lasting changes in phsysiological arousal, emotion, cognition and memory’
+‘produce profound and lasting changes in physiological arousal, emotion, cognition and memory’

 What Is Trauma | My Sister's Place